sheyidev/Alx_DjangoLearnLab/_notes/8-user-detailed.md

 from django.views.generic import CreateView
 ```

-- **`UserCreationForm`**: This is a built-in Django form that provides fields for creating a new user, including username, password, and password confirmation.
+- **`UserCreationForm`**: This is a built-in Django `form` that provides `fields` for creating a `new user`, including username, password, and password confirmation.
 It handles the logic for validating and saving a new user.

 - **`reverse_lazy`**: This function is used to lazily reverse a URL to its string form.
 It is useful in class-based views where the URL might not be immediately available when the class is defined.